Instructions to users:

 Step 2: Find the correct address to send this letter to your insurer

-You will need to send this request to the insurer’s internal dispute resolution contact.
+You will need to send this request to your insurer’s internal dispute resolution contact.
+You can obtain these details from:

 Step 3: Complete the questions below